What is Victim Services Huron County?

-- You must have a valid driver’s licence, access to a vehicle, proof of insurance, access to the internet and a clean CPIC.
+- You must have a valid driver’s licence, access to a vehicle, proof of insurance, access to the internet and a recently completed Vulnerable Sector Screening (VSS).

-- Must participate in a 40 hours of mandatory online training once you are chosen to be a volunteer, and continue to participate in monthly trainings and skill building activities.
+- Must participate in a 40 hours of mandatory online training and continue to participate in monthly trainings and skill building activities.

 - Committed to being a Crisis Response Volunteer for a minimum of 1 year.

-- Must be available to be “on-call” for a minimum of 36 hours a month.
+- Must be available to be “on-call” for a minimum of 24 hours a month.
 If you are “on-call”, this means that you are available during the time you signed up for on your shift.
-You do not have to sit in an office and wait for a call, nor will you always get a call during that time as we are an ‘as needed’ service, but you do need to be accessible by phone and be able to leave immediately to respond to a crisis.
+You do not have to sit in an office and wait for a call, nor will you always get a call during that time as we are an ‘as needed’ service, but you do need to be accessible by phone and be able to respond or attend crisis calls as needed.